 We currently have 18 Enterprise Bargaining Agreements (EBA) that cover our processing, maintenance and feedlot operations.
-We undertake a number of benchmarking assessments to determine remuneration and benefit packages, in line with relevant Awards, the National Employment Standards and market data.
+We undertake several benchmarking assessments to determine remuneration and benefits packages, in line with relevant Awards, the National Employment Standards and market data.
 (GRI 102-41)

 For unforeseen changes in operations, we strive to provide as much notice as possible.
-At the very minimum we provide seven days notice to operational changes on-site, as outlined in the applicable EBA.
-(GRI103; GRI402-1)
+At the very minimum, we provide seven days' notice to operational changes on-site, as outlined in the applicable EBA.

+(GRI 103; GRI 402-1)